 He almost immediately creates his own design practice and devotes himself to the challenges of interior architecture rather than those of industrial design.
 In 1959, in partnership with Pierre Perrigault, he launches the “Meubles et Fonctions” gallery, in doing so discovering the different scenes of contemporary French and international furniture, particularly Italian and Nordic.
 Some of the furniture and seats he designs are produced there.

-His creations are also showcased by prestigious houses such as Airbone, Roset, Sentou, Arflex, Steiner and Minvielle.
+His creations are also showcased by prestigious houses such as Airborne, Roset, Sentou, Arflex, Steiner and Minvielle.
 He creates numerous luminaries, edited by Disderot, but also Monix and Verre Lumière.

 As both a founding member of CNAAC (National Center of Applied Contemporary Arts) and a teacher at the Camondo school, he received the René-Gabriel award in 1967.